z3f1r0/z3f1r0.github.io/_posts/2022-12-01-my-first-post.md

 # Welcome to my blog!
 > #### *Such as West wind sometimes I am like a gentle breeze and sometimes I am like an heavy storm!*

 Hi everyone!
 This is my first post on a blog built with [jekyll TeXt theme](https://github.com/kitian616/jekyll-TeXt-theme){:target="_blank"} by [kitian616](https://github.com/kitian616){:target="_blank"}.
 A very nice, powerful and customizable theme to build personal sites and blogs!
-I suggest it to web passionate to try it.
+I suggest to web passionate to try it.

-I would like to start writing about my life, stories, work in IT and passion in cybersecurity.
+I would like to start writing about my passion in information technology, especially in cybersecurity.
+Also introducing my personal opinion.
+I think I will publish different projects, procedures, interesting sheets and walkthroughts about the cyber world.
+I hope this blog could be help for someone.

 ## Where can I start?
 I have to make practice with markdown syntax.
 I found a [very useful guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links){:target="_blank"} and I should  write a lot in order to memorize every special format.
 In this moment I am writing on [https://stackedit.io](https://stackedit.io){:target="_blank"}, a wonderful online editor for markdown.

 ![Alt text](https://raw.githubusercontent.com/z3f1r0/z3f1r0.github.io/master/img/stackedit.png)